-What training is available around extremism?
+What training is available on safeguarding from extremism?

 Safeguarding from extremism is no different to how practitioners would share a concern about drugs, physical and sexual abuse or any other form of criminality.
-However, below you will find details of a Nationally accredited e-learning and a face-to-face training package which may be helpful:-

 E-learning (suitable for all frontline public facing staff)